teamconclude/blueprints/README.md

 ## The Basic Blueprint

-The *basic* (default) blueprint in Conclude consists of three attributes:
+If you don't install a blueprint in a channel, it will have the *basic* blueprint set by default.
+It consists of three attributes:
 - A mandatory *title* that contains the subject of a basic activity.
 - An optional *body* field that contains a detailed text.
 - An optional *conclusion* field with the conclusion text.